BraedenCollings/Final-Project-DS202/README.md

   crash occurred based on urbanized areas.
 - HOUR: The time of the crash in hours.
 - MINUTE: The time of the crash in minutes.
-- CITY: The location of the crash.
 - MONTH: The month the crash occurred in.
 - DAY: The day the crash occurred on.
 - YEAR: The year in which the crash happened.
-- COUNTY: The county in which the crash occurred in.
-- PERMVIT: Number of motorists involved in the crash.
-- PVH_INVL: Number of parked vehicles involved in the crash.
-- VE_FORMS: Number of vehicles in-transport involved in the crash.
-- PERNOTMVIT: The number of non-motorists in the crash.
 - ST_CASE: Unique case number assigned to each crash.
+- HIT_RUN: Whether the crash was a hit and run.
+- NUMOCCS: Number of occupants in the vehicle.
+- L_STATE: The state listed on the driver’s license.
+- SPEEDREL: Whether the crash was speeding related.
+- VSPD_LIM: What the speeding limit was.

 # Research Goals and Questions